AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-U585I-IOT02A-BG96.md

 ## Prerequisites

-- The **STM32U585I-IOT02A/BG96** board with a USB cable.
+- The **STM32U585I-IOT02A/BG96** board with a USB micro cable.
-- Installed **minicom** (for Linux) or RealTerm or PuTTy (for Windows) or other serial communication program.
+- The serial communication program, such as **minicom** (for Linux) or RealTerm or PuTTY (for Windows) installed.
 - A user with access to the Coiote IoT Device Management platform.
 - Optional: installed **STM32CubeIDE**.

 ## Prepare binaries
 ### Use an already built binary

-To get the latest binary file and flash the board:
+To get the latest binary file and flash it onto the board:

 0. Go to [Anjay-freertos-client](https://github.com/AVSystem/Anjay-freertos-client/releases/).
 0. Download the `Anjay-freertos-client-B-U585I-IOT02A-BG96.bin` file.